Ricks0ne/v3-docs/README.md

 ### Deployment

 Vercel Github Action is used to deploy the website.
-The action is triggered on every push to the `main` branch.
+The Vercel GitHub Action automatically deploys the site on every push to the `main` branch.

 ## Contribution Guidelines